 Do Lifting Weights Make You Slower For Boxing?

-A properly designed strength training program will not make you slower for boxing.
+A properly designed weight training program will not make you slower for boxing.
 The problem comes when boxers take on traditional bodybuilding routines or generic high rep training without targeting maximal speed and power.

 Exercises that are performed at high velocities or are ballistic such as jumps and throws allow the greatest speed and power outputs that don’t just stop a boxer from becoming slower, but will make them even faster in the ring.